-Dual fuel ranges are ranges that feature a gas cooktop and an electric oven, taking advantage of the strengths of both.
-Gas cooktops offer immediate heat and improved temperature control versus traditional electric cooktops.
-Electric ovens evenly distribute heat, making them ideal for baking.
+Dual fuel stoves are ranges that feature a gas cooktop and an electric oven, combining the strengths of both.
+Gas cooktops offer quick heating and ample temperature control.
+Electric oven elements cycle in patterns that allow for optimal management of temperatures, making them ideal for baking.

 I’m Thinking of Buying a Dual Fuel Range.
 What are the Advantages?

-A dual fuel range can provide a number of advantages based on your cooking preferences.
+A dual fuel stove can provide a number of advantages based on your cooking preferences.